Implementation Status

 Global Satellite Model: Currently implemented approach where global satellites serve all teams with process isolation.
 Team-Aware Configuration Distribution:- Global satellites receive ALL team MCP server installations

-- Each team installation becomes a separate process with unique identifier
+- Each team installation becomes separate per-user processes with unique identifiers

 - Process ID format:

-{server_slug}-{team_slug}-{installation_id} - Team-specific configurations (args, environment, headers) merged per installation
+{server_slug}-{team_slug}-{user_slug}-{installation_id} - User-specific configurations (args, environment, headers) merged per user instance

 - Template-level configuration (from MCP server definition)